aycatakmaz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Master’s student in Electrical Engineering and Information Technology at ETH Zurich.
-My current research interests are computer vision, machine learning, image and video processing and augmented reality.
+I am a Master’s student in Electrical Engineering and Information Technology at ETH Zurich, in Zurich, Switzerland.
+During my studies at ETH Zurich, I have had a specialization in computer vision, machine learning, signal processing and virtual reality.

-I have undertook several research projects at the Computer Vision and Graphics Lab (CVG) and Computer Vision Lab (CVL) at ETH Zürich.
+I have also undertook several research projects at the Computer Vision and Graphics Lab (CVG) and Computer Vision Lab (CVL) at ETH Zürich.
 I completed my Master's thesis in the field of unsupervised, monocular depth estimation in non-rigid scenes, under the supervision of Dr. Danda Pani Paudel, Dr. Thomas Probst, Dr. Ajad Chhatkuli, and Prof. Luc Van Gool.

 Prior to my Master's studies, I was an undergraduate student in Electrical and Electronics Engineering at Bilkent University in Ankara, Turkey.
 I also had the opportunity to visit École Polytechnique Fédérale de Lausanne (EPFL) at Lausanne, Switzerland, for my exchange studies.